hohmannr/bubblified/README.md

 ```
 $ nvim $ZSH/custom/themes/bubblified.zsh-theme
 ```
-To load the edited theme, restart your terminal emulator or source your `.zshrc`
+To load the edited theme, restart your terminal emulator or source your `.zshrc`.
 ```
 $ source ~/.zshrc
 ```